You're too late! Road traffic accident bystanders attack ambulance crew

 We tried to explain what happened to us on our way but in vain.
 It was quite impossible to start our rescue procedures in such insecure settings.
 On the other side, the victims were crying and one had already died before we arrive.

-We were a team of 4 people including to intervene and at that moment the only thing we could do was to return back difficultly in the ambulance and call the security officers who were called before but not yet arrived.
+We were an ambulance crew of 4 people including to intervene and at that moment the only thing we could do was to return back difficultly in the ambulance and call the security officers who were called before but not yet arrived.

 This incident delayed the rescue process for about one hour and a half and of course, had a negative impact on the treatment outcome. victims were in hypovolemic shock at arrival and difficult to recover.